 - The remediation plan includes interception of impacted groundwater using a series of wells.
 The groundwater will be conveyed to the Groundwater Treatment Plant for removal of substances of concern prior to discharge into the Columbia River.
 The discharged water will meet all regulatory requirements

-- The Groundwater Treatment Plant will be operational in 2017
+- The Groundwater Treatment Plant is operational

 - The affected groundwater consists of variable concentrations of ammonia, sulphate and some metals, and is located directly beneath Trail Operations, under the Columbia River, and a portion of East Trail.
 The substances are believed to have originated from historical operations and storage of materials prior to the 1980’s